Tokyo Olympics to go green, help other cities strike gold

 Earlier this month, several matches in the Rugby World Cup in Japan were called off for the first time in the tournament’s 32-year history because of Typhoon Hagibis.

-The International Olympic Committee's (IOC) sustainability strategy here seeks to maximise the use of existing facilities, ensure new constructions benefit local communities, and limit the event's greenhouse gas emissions.
+The International Olympic Committee’s (IOC) sustainability strategy seeks to maximize the use of existing facilities, ensure new constructions benefit local communities, and limit the event’s greenhouse gas emissions.

 Organisers of the Tokyo Olympic and Paralympic Games aim to offset all carbon emissions generated, said Junichi Fujino, an environmental researcher on the city’s taskforce.